Nusrat Fateh Ali Khan: Early life

 Khan was born into a Punjabi Muslim family in Lyallpur in 1948.
-Khan's family belonged to Jalandhar; his ancestors had emigrated to Basti Sheikh Darvesh in Jalandhar at the end of the 12th century.
+Khan's family belonged to Jalandhar.
 His ancestors learned music and singing there and adopted it as a profession.
 He was the fifth child and first son of Fateh Ali Khan, a musicologist, vocalist, instrumentalist, and qawwal.
-Nusrat's family, which included four older sisters and a younger brother, Farrukh Fateh Ali Khan, grew up in central Faisalabad.
+Nusrat, who had four older sisters and a younger brother, Farrukh Fateh Ali Khan, grew up in central Faisalabad.
 The tradition of qawwali in the family has been passed down through successive generations for almost 600 years.
 Initially, his father did not want Khan to follow the family's vocation.
-He had his heart set on Nusrat choosing a much more respectable career path and becoming a doctor or engineer because he felt qawwali artists had low social status.
-However, Khan showed such an aptitude for and interest in qawwali, that his father finally relented.
+He had his heart set on Nusrat choosing a career path that commanded greater respect in society and wanted him to become a doctor or engineer because he felt qawwali artists had low social status.
+However, Khan showed such an aptitude for and interest in qawwali that his father finally relented.

 Early career

 In his youth, Nusrat joined his father's qawwali party as a tabla player whilst continuing to learn the intricacies of singing.
 When Ustad Munawar Ali Khan, son of legendary classical vocalist Ustad Bade Ghulam Ali Khan, visited Pakistan from India to perform, Nusrat accompanied him on tabla.
 Munawar Ali Khan's enthusiastic praise for Nusrat's playing helped convince his father to stop pressuring him to become a doctor.

-In 1964, after the death of his father Fateh Ali Khan, Nusrat became the lead singer of the qawwali party alongside his uncle Mubarak Ali Khan.
+Following the death of his father, Fateh Ali Khan, in 1964, Nusrat became the lead singer of the qawwali party in 1965 alongside his uncle, Mubarak Ali Khan.
 The party also included Mujahid Mubarak Ali Khan, the son of Mubarak and the cousin of Nusrat Fateh Ali Khan.
 After the death of Mubarak Ali Khan in 1971, the party became known as Nusrat Fateh Ali Khan, Mujahid Mubarak Ali Khan & Party.
 As Nusrat's prominence grew, the party eventually became recognised as Nusrat Fateh Ali Khan & Party.
 One of Khan's earliest public performances as leader of the family qawwali group was in March 1965, at a studio recording broadcast as part of an annual music festival organised by Radio Pakistan, known as Jashn-e-Baharan.
 The performance drew praise from legends such as Bade Ghulam Ali Khan, Umid Ali Khan, Roshan Ara Begum, and Amanat Ali Khan.
 Khan sang mainly in Urdu and Punjabi and occasionally in Persian, Braj Bhasha, and Hindi.
 Among Khan's first major hits in Pakistan was the punjabi qawwali Ni Main Jana Jogi De Naal which he composed and first performed live in 1971, with a studio version subsequently recorded in 1973.
 The lyrics to Ni Main Jana Jogi De Naal were written by Bulleh Shah, a 17th century Sufi poet.
-Another of Khan's early hits in Pakistan was the qawaali Haq Ali Ali which featured restrained use of his sargam improvisations.
+Another of Khan's early hits in Pakistan was the qawwali Haq Ali Ali which featured restrained use of his sargam improvisations.